atul-atul/atul-atul.github.io/docs/_posts/2024-08-01-IOUs-of-Software-Engineering.md

 Some people like Martin Fowler, Alan Kay, UX people are good at this cross discipline terminologies.
 Some things like buttons, window, etc. are easy to adopt.
 (Maybe they look easy in hindsight?)
 But some are more conceptual.
 For example, Alan Kay came up with the idea of Object Oriented programming and says that the essence of it is in self contained cells communicating via message passing.
 The inspiration was animal/ plant cells which communicate within themselves and with other cells via amino acids, electrochemical signals.

-Of course, software is not the only field borrowing terms and metaphors- other fields do that, too.
-For example, without a 'wingman' you might have made some 'unforced errors'.
-Anyway, you will appreciate that Jerry really 'aces' this [bit about baseball terms](https://youtu.be/HAsBk9Eia8A?t=3328), doesn't he?
-Of course, if you are in office this video is a 'no-ball' and it may give your boss/ offended coworker 'a free hit'.

-I will update this once in a while like some other posts here: [quotes](https://atul-atul.github.io/quotes/), a post about [short takes](https://atul-atul.github.io/notes/Short-Takes/) on some concepts, etc. The trigger for starting this was that I came across a new concept- mechanical sympathy- yesterday.
+I will update this once in a while.
+The trigger for starting this was that I came across a new concept- mechanical sympathy- yesterday.

 1. **Scrum:** Well, let's start lightly.
 A scrummage, commonly known simply as a scrum, is a method of restarting play in rugby football that involves players packing closely together with their heads down and attempting to gain possession of the ball.
 An engineer from google- in a post on quora- dismissed daily stand-up/ status meetings as Alcoholics Anonymous kind of charade.
 2. **Technical Debt:** The concept of debt as something you have to repay or face consequences was borrowed for badly written code/ badly designed systems and architectures.